 Go to the end of this page and click on ‘Advanced.’

 Within the first category of ‘Privacy and security,’ you must turn off the option of ‘Use a prediction service to load pages more quickly.’

 Additionally, check that Skype isn’t running on your computer.
 For this, navigate to ‘C:Program Files (x86)SkypePhone.’

 Select ‘Skype.exe’ and right-click on it, then select ‘Properties.’

 Click on the ‘Security’ tab and then on ‘Edit’ within this tab.

 Click on ‘ALL APPLICATION PACKAGES’ and check the ‘Allow’ box for the ‘Write’ option.
-Click on ‘Apply’ and then ‘OK’ to save the changes done by you.
+Click ‘Apply’ and then ‘OK’ to save your changes.

 This should resolve the 100% disk consumption error.
 You can check it in the ‘Task Manager’ to verify it.